 Click Artemis in the left navigation bar to see the Artemis specific plugin.
+The Artemis tab shows view of information in a tabular format.
 (The Artemis tab won't appear if there is no broker in this JVM).
-The Artemis plugin works very much the same as the JMX plugin however with a focus on interacting with an Artemis broker.

 29.4.1.
-Tree View
+Status Tab